Looking for something else?

 "The management piece is where McAfee steps in, managing encryption keys, security auditing, and additional layers of authentication, such as biometrics and smart cards," said Joni Clark, product marketing manager for Seagate's Personal Computer Business Unit.

 Full-drive laptop encryption was something of a niche market not long ago -- too hard and too expensive.
-But growing concerns
+But growing concerns over high-profile information breaches with lost or stolen laptops (the number of laptops that disappear in taxis and at airports is mind-boggling) and regulations, including myriad state data breach notification laws and PCI DSS, are changing that rapidly.

 "A lot of enterprises would be surprised how many places personal information actually exists," said Chris Cahalin, network manager at Dedham, Mass.-based Papa Gino's Holdings Corporation, Inc. "So, by having a strategy where data is always protected on the laptop, it's a big relief as an organization to be protected against the potential for data leakage."